 There are many ways to improve your TV sound and enjoy clear dialogue, punchy bass and hear every nuance.
 You could invest in a soundbar, 2.1 sound system, or choose a 5.1 or 7.1 home cinema set.

 Adding a soundbar is a fantastic way to improve your TV’s sound affordably.
 As the name suggests, it’s a long bar that sits beneath the TV and usually is the same length as the TV.

-If you’re stuck for options, we’ve compiled a list of our top 10 list, all cost £100 or less.
-Any from our list will instantly improve your sound.
+If you’re stuck for options, we’ve compiled a list of the best soundbars under £100.
+Any will instantly improve your sound.

 Your next option is a 2.1 system.
 In addition to the soundbar, these come with a subwoofer (hence the .1!).
 While soundbars improve the overall sound, the addition of a subwoofer makes every feel fuller, especially if your sub is active!